Gambit (Star Trek: The Next Generation)

-"Gambit" is the 156th and 157th episodes of the American science fiction television series Star Trek: The Next Generation, which are the fourth and fifth episodes of the seventh season.
+"Gambit" comprises the 156th and 157th episodes of the American science-fiction television series Star Trek: The Next Generation, which are the fourth and fifth episodes of the seventh season.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, after hearing a rumor that Captain Picard has been murdered while on an archeological dig, the Enterprise crew sets out to find the smugglers who may have been responsible.

-The episode(s) guest stars include actor Richard Lynch, and Star Trek film veteran Robin Curtis.
+The episodes' guest stars include actor Richard Lynch, NBA star James Worthy, and Star Trek film veteran Robin Curtis.